plivo/plivo-java/README.md

 ```

 ### More examples
-Refer to the [Plivo API Reference](https://api-reference.plivo.com/latest/java/introduction/overview) for more examples.
+More examples are available [here](https://github.com/plivo/plivo-examples-java).
+Also refer to the [guides for configuring the Java Spring to run various scenarios](https://plivo.com/docs/sms/quickstart/java-spring/) & use it to test out your integration in under 5 minutes.

 ## Reporting issues
 Report any feedback or problems with this version by [opening an issue on Github](https://github.com/plivo/plivo-java/issues).